diversifix/diversifix/doc/rule-lists.md

 # Working with the rule lists

-INCLUSIFY provides suggestions for word replacements.
+DIVERSIFIX provides suggestions for word replacements.
 These suggestions are based on large lists of rules.
 Most of these rules have been created in semi-automatic ways and by reusing existing lists (see TODO).
-When using INCLUSIFY, users will probably occasionally make requests to the admins to remove, add, and change rules.
+When using DIVERSIFIX, users will probably occasionally make requests to the admins to remove, add, and change rules.
 This is possible by editing the rule file.

-The rules are stored in `inclusify_server/data/suggestions_editable.csv`.
+The rules are stored in `diversifix_server/data/suggestions_editable.csv`.
 Unfortunately, the CSV file cannot be opened or imported correctly into Microsoft Excel, and it also exports into a not-so-clean format, so we advise to edit the file in a simple text editor or a CSV editor.

 ## Schema